Yamaha FS1: Specification

 Frame: pressed steel tubular backbone type.

-Electrics : Magneto ignition with integral 6V AC for the main running lights (including high and low beam on a switch).
-The indicators, brake lights, neutral light and horn ran separately on 6 v DC from a three-cell lead acid battery that received a trickle charge from the magneto.
-On most models the three position ignition switch (on a key providing off, run and lights) was mounted on the L/H side panel, however the switch was moved to the conventional position between the handlebars on the FS1-E DX (front disc brake equipped model) and later FS1-E models.
+Electrics : Magneto ignition with integral 6 V AC for the main running lights (including high and low beam on a switch).
+The indicators, brake lights, neutral light and horn ran separately on 6 V DC from a three-cell lead acid battery that received a trickle charge from the magneto.
+On most models the three position ignition switch (with a key, providing off, run and lights) was originally mounted on the left side panel, until it was moved to the more modern position between the handlebars on the FS1-E DX (front disc brake equipped model) and later FS1-E models.

-The right hand side panel contains a basic toolkit in a plastic case, pliers, 3 spanners, double ended screwdriver, plug spanner.
+The right side panel contains a basic toolkit in a plastic case: pliers, 3 spanners, double ended screwdriver, plug spanner.

-The alleged restricted top speed of 31 miles an hour, definitely not correct, and a good day.
-Mine would do 58 mph.

 The competition

 The second most popular moped of this era came from Honda, the SS50.
 They had a similar speed, and thanks to their 4-stroke design were cleaner, more economical and potentially longer lived though without quite the same acceleration.
 All suffered the same legislative fate in August 1977, when speed restrictions were introduced.
 For a short time after this date some smaller manufacturers (particularly Italian) brought in machines that could easily be derestricted without the use of any additional parts or any machining.